tomasAlabes/tomasAlabes.github.io/blog/_posts/2015-09-16-ES6-Classes-For-Java-Developers.md

 {% endhighlight %}

+Although the `WeakMap` is a new structure for Javascript, for Java is not: [WeakHashMap](http://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html).

+> The WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.
+The keys must be objects and the values can be arbitrary values.

+<span style="color:#DCE775; text-decoration: underline;">WARNING</span>

+The above `private` WeakMap is shared among all Warrior instances, so potentially you can access another warrior's health.
+It's a disadvantage of this implementation.

 [Functions Overloading](id:functionsOverloading)
 -------------------
 This functionality have never existed in Javascript and there is no plan on supporting it.
 But this es mainly because